-Processing and handling of asbestos-contaminated vermiculite at the New Orleans facility clearly resulted in asbestos exposures to former workers and their household contacts while the facility was operating.
+While the facility was operating, processing and handling of asbestos-contaminated vermiculite at the New Castle facility clearly resulted in asbestos exposures to former workers and their household contacts.
 Sufficient site- and process-specific information is available to consider these exposures a public health hazard.
-On the basis of the available information, ATSDR estimates that 70 to 90 former workers were exposed during the time the plant operated.
+On the basis of available information, ATSDR estimates that 60 to 120 former workers were exposed during the time the plant operated.
 The frequency and duration of former worker exposure depended upon the workers' job assignments, facility operation schedules, and periods of employment.
 Use of respiratory protection would also influence the degree of worker exposure to airborne asbestos fibers.